splunk/public-o11y-docs/infrastructure/mpm-arm/use-MTS-aggregation-pipeline.rst

 .. note:: To create an aggregation rule, you must have the Admin or Power user role.

 The option to discard raw MTS after creating an aggregation rule is now a data routing option.
-To learn more, see the :ref:`drop-raw-MTS` section in the :strong:`Control metric time series (MTS) storage overhead with data routing` topic.
+To learn more, see the :ref:`drop-raw-MTS-arm` section in the :strong:`Control metric time series (MTS) storage overhead with data routing` topic.

 To create aggregation rules for MTS associated with a metric, follow these steps: